Learn investing basics

 SWP vs FD: which is better for retirement income in India?

-How an FD works for income
+FD for income

-How an SWP works
+How SWP works

-• Lower tax: Only the gain portion of each redemption is taxed (LTCG at 12.5% above ₹1.25L/yr)
+• Lower tax: Only the gain portion is taxed (LTCG at 12.5% above ₹1.25L/yr)

-• Corpus continues growing: The unwithdrawed portion keeps compounding
+• Corpus keeps growing: Unwithdrawal portion compounds

-• Inflation hedge: Equity funds tend to grow faster than inflation over long periods
+• Inflation hedge: Equity funds tend to grow faster than inflation

 The risk of SWP